Synctera raises $33M Series A to pair fintechs with banks – TechCrunch

 “We want to create a neobank for gig economy workers, and want to add lending as a service,” he said.
 “But our next big phase is to onboard a lot of fintechs, and learn from them.”

-Logan Allin, managing general partner and founder at Fin VC, believes that Banking-as-a-Service in general will transform legacy national and regional banks, credit unions, fintecs, corporate tech and retailers alike “as these players either seek to vertically integrate financial services or accelerate their digitization process.”
+Logan Allin, managing general partner and founder at Fin VC, believes that banking as a service in general will transform legacy national and regional banks, credit unions, fintechs, corporate tech and retailers alike “as these players either seek to vertically integrate financial services or accelerate their digitization process.”

 Synctera, he adds, has taken an approach with its tech stack that allows for integration with legacy community banks and their respective cores.
 This, Allin believes, will help ensure a “cloud native and scalable model” and made it an attractive investment.
 (Fin VC has also backed the likes of other fintechs such as Pipe and SoFi).